redhat-developer/odo/README.md

     push --local : Push source code to component storage --component : Perform storage operations
-        create --path --size : create storage and mount to component list : list storage attached to a component remove : remove storage from component
+        create --path --size : create storage and mount to component delete : delete storage from component
-    update --binary --git --local : Change the source of a component url : Expose component to the outside world create : Create a URL for a component
+        list : list storage attached to a component update --binary --git --local : Change the source of a component url : Expose component to the outside world create : Create a URL for a component